mouelhis/adawrplatoon/README.md

 # Distributed control of wheeled robots platoons using the middlware PolyORB

-This github repository is an Ada implementation of the design approach presented in the paper "Distributed Object-Oriented Design of Autonomous Control Systems for Connected Vehicle Platoons" (doi : 10.1109/ICECCS.2017.32).
+This github repository is an Ada implementation of the design approach presented in the paper [Distributed Object-Oriented Design of Autonomous Control Systems for Connected Vehicle Platoons](https://hal.archives-ouvertes.fr/hal-01592739) (doi : 10.1109/ICECCS.2017.32).

 See the animations videos below<br/>
 https://www.youtube.com/watch?v=2WHyy5Z7nv4<br/>